wp-plugins/duracelltomi-google-tag-manager/readme.txt

 * First beta release

 == Upgrade Notice ==

+= 0.4 =
+Important change: Tag Manager event name of a WooCommerce successful order has been changed.
+See changelog for details.

 = 0.3 =
 This is a minor release.
 If you are using WooCommerce you should update to include more accurate adwords dynamic remarketing feature.